nuzillard/SCCP/README.md

 ## Result

 This procedure resulted in 442,705 structures, stored in file `chlorinated.smi` in directory `Variant`.
+`chlorinated.zip` is zipped copy of this file.

-Other resolution procedures resulted in 440,334 solutions.
+Other resolution procedures resulted in 440,334 solutions, as reported in the rdkit-discuss mailing list.

 ## PyLSD input file